-- Submit your applications before the deadlines, and then contact the schools to confirm that all of the required information was received if you don't get an online confirmation. - Complete financial aid applications. - Outline contingency plans in case you are not accepted to your "top choice" schools.
+- □ Make sure to submit your applications before the deadlines, and then contact the schools to confirm that all of the required information was received. - □ Complete financial aid applications. - □ Outline contingency plans in case you are not accepted to your "top choice" schools.